35 Best Dinosaur Books for Kids

 Will the fossilized dino poop entice your kids to read this book?
 It just might help you turn the pages to learn more about dinosaurs.
 The book is well-organized and informative with full color, glossy pages and kid-friendly layouts making it a good choice for elementary school dinosaur fans.

 Dinosaur! by DK

 Starting with Triassic life and continuing to Cretaceous and Cenozoic, discover the timeline of the dinosaurs and important facts about each.
-The photo-realistic illustrations will make your child think they’re actually seeing the real creature, not just the bones from a museum.
+The photo-realistic pictures will make your children think they’re seeing the actual creature, not just the bones from a museum.